She's My Religion

 "She's My Religion" is a song by indie pop band Pale Waves.
 It was released 15 December 2020 as the second single from the group's second studio album, Who Am I?

 Composition

 Music

-"She's My Religion", written in the key of G Major and played at 162 beats per minutes, was written by Pale Waves's guitarist and lyricist, Heather Baron-Gracie, along with songwriter Sam de Jong.
+"She's My Religion", written in the key of E Major and played at 162 beats per minutes, was written by Pale Waves's guitarist and lyricist, Heather Baron-Gracie, along with songwriter Sam de Jong.
 The track was produced by Rich Costey.
 Musically, Baron-Gracie has described "She's My Religion" as "one of the darker-sounding songs on" Who Am I? and "completely different [from] anything [they had] ever put out there before".

 Inspiration and lyrics

 Baron-Gracie wrote "She's My Religion" about her partner, Kelsi Luck.
 When speaking to Pride Magazine, Baron-Gracie explained: "[The song] describes her as a person, and I wanted that.
 There are so many songs on the album [that are] about me, so I was like, 'Hey!
 For a second, I'm going to give the spotlight to somebody else.'"
 While "She's My Religion" is a love song, Baron-Gracie conceived it to not be "standard or typical"; what sets "She's My Religion" apart from others, Baron-Gracie argued, is that the song emphasizes the importance of "lov[ing] someone in their entirety" and not simply their positive attributes.
 For this reason, during the chorus, Baron-Gracie describes Luck with a variety of adjectives including "cold", "dark", and "cynical".
 When Baron-Gracie played the track to Luck for the first time, the latter was confused why the former was using this sort of critical language in a love song.
 In an interview with Line of Best Fit, Baron-Gracie elaborated:

 At first she was just staring at me like, 'what the fuck?
 Why are you telling everyone this about me?'
 And then I explained: I didn't want to go with the cliché love song.
 I have that on the album – I have 'Easy', that’s the 'I'm so in love with you' moment.
 I wanted to do it in a different way.
 Society might view all these things as negative, but I think to genuinely love someone, and to love them as an entirety, you have to love every single part of them.
 Even what people view as negative, or what you view as negative.
 And then she got it: it's discussing a person's darker and negative sides and saying, 'I even love those things about you.'"